 - Click OK.

 - Veeam PN uses a self-signed SSL certificate to enable secure data communication in the VPN.
-On the Certificate Information blade, specify parameters for the SSL certificate that Veeam PN must generate: your company details, certificate lifetime (validity) and certificate key length (dhBits).
+On the Security settings blade, specify the certificate key length.

 - On the VPN Information blade, specify VPN settings for the network hub: